daz4126/Nanny-State/README.md

 </div>

-This is a simple example to show how Nanny State renders the view based on the state.
+This example will show how the 3 elements of Nanny State, State, View and the Update function, work.

-You can see finished app and code on [CodePen](https://codepen.io/daz4126/pen/zYwZjWw).

 Start by importing the relevant functions: